Empower Yourself: Developing Proficient Problem-Solving Skills in 2024

 1. Customer Satisfaction

-Imagine a scenario where a company receives multiple customer complaints about a product defect.
+Imagine a company receiving multiple customer complaints about a product defect.
 The problem-solving process involves investigating the issue, identifying the root cause, implementing corrective actions, and ensuring customer satisfaction.
-This not only resolves the immediate problem but also enhances the company's reputation for customer service.
+This resolves the immediate problem and enhances the company's reputation for customer service.

 2. Process Improvement

 In an organisational context, problem-solving skills are crucial for process improvement.
-Consider a situation where an organisation aims to streamline its production line to increase efficiency.
+Consider an organisation aiming to streamline its production line to increase efficiency.
 Problem-solving skills come into play when analysing the existing process, identifying bottlenecks, brainstorming potential solutions, implementing changes, and monitoring the results.
 This leads to higher productivity and cost savings.

 Table 2: Workplace problem-solving scenarios